Insider Tips: Sausalito Ferry Bike Guidelines

-Insiders Tip: Yeah, there ought to be a service that lets people return bikes in Sausalito instead of having to take them back to the shop where they rented them in San Francisco.
-I’m happy to share that from late spring through summer each year there is a new Sausalito Bike Return service.
+Yeah, there ought to be a service that lets people return bikes in Sausalito instead of having to take them back to the shop where they rented them in San Francisco.
+I’m happy to share that (at least when we’re not in a pandemic) from late spring through summer each year there is a new Sausalito Ferry Bike Return service.

 Insiders Tip: Late afternoon sailings during the summer and on holiday weekends sometimes sell out, and people in line have to wait for the next ferry to their chosen destination.
 Arrive at the pier early during these crowded times.